Sekoree/MeekNET/README.md

 Small .Net wrapper for the meek.moe Vocaloid image API Built on .NetStandard 2.0

-This is made with Discord Bots in mind, so objects include a proxy URL that resizes the image to a hegt of 500px
+This is made with Discord Bots in mind, so objects include a proxy URL that resizes the image to a height of 500px

 ## Usage